DEWESOFT’s TERMS AND CONDITIONS

 6.3.
 DWS reserves the right, without compensation to the Buyer and without prior notification of the Buyer, to suspend or cancel the delivery of the order and/or to cancel the contract in case the Buyers owes any outstanding amount that is due pursuant to any invoice, issued by DWS to the Buyer.

-Article 7 – Place of fulfilment and transfer of risk
+Article 7 – Place of fulfillment and transfer of risk

 7.1.
 In the absence of a different agreement, the delivery of products will be made Ex Works (EXW) DWS main office, Gabrsko 11a, 1420 Trbovlje, Slovenia, according to the Incoterms 2010.
 The delivery of services will be made according to the contract.